webuild-consortium/webuild-github-policies/docs/03-onboarding-procedures.md

 6. Save recovery codes securely
 7. Verify 2FA is enabled

 **Important:** Store recovery codes in a secure location.
-You'll need them if you lose access to your authentication device.
+You will need them if you lose access to your authentication device.

 #### 2.2.3 Profile Setup

-Optionally complete your GitHub profile:
+Complete your GitHub profile (optional):

 ```markdown
 Name: Your Full Name